albertyang33/TADW/README.md

 tfidf.txt for Wiki:
 This is the TFIDF matrix of Wiki dataset.
 4, 973 columns correspond to 4, 973 different words.

+#About the mex file
+The source code of train.mexa64 comes from LibLinear which can be found at http://www.csie.ntu.edu.tw/~cjlin/liblinear/. train_ml.mexa64 comes from the work "Inductive matrix completion for predicting gene-disease associations" which can be found at http://bigdata.ices.utexas.edu/project/gene-disease/.
+The authors provide only mex file on the site and I don't have the source code either.